View filesystem data from a device

 Wipe any filesystem data and partitions from devices on Linux

-# View filesystem data from device
+# View filesystem data from a device

 wipefs /dev/<my_device>